 Eurasian Food Economy between Globalization and Geopolitics

 +++ The IAMO Forum 2017 was full of engaging speakers and lively discussion.
-The photos from the conference are now available online.
+Presentations and photos from the conference are now available online.
 We thank all participants for contributing to the success of the IAMO Forum 2017. +++

 IAMO Forum 2017